aakanksha023/EVAN/README.md

-# Forecasting the Evolution of Vancouver's Business Landscape
+# Forecasting the evolution of Vancouver's Business landscape

 `Evolving Vancouver Project`